Qinka/Qinka-Blog/post/haskell/debug.in.ghci.1.md

 There are three kinds of single-stepping in GHCi:

 * `:step` : just the single-stepping
-* `:steplocal` : this one will limit the set of enabled breakpoints to those in the current top level function.
+* `:steplocal` : this one will limit the set of enabled breakpoints to those in the current top-level function.
 * `:stepmodule` : this one will limit the set of enabled breakpoints in the current module.

 To stepply execute a expression, using `:step expr`: